 That was the best we could do.
 Maybe you do need a credential to teach sex ed.
 Mike told me several times that Stu was cool and made him less lonely.
 Finally, sleepover night arrived.
 After a long South Dade bike ride, Stu went home with Mike.
 We had launched our gay bomb on the nicest kid on the team.
 Stu gave us the thumbs up and went in with Mike to his parent’s mansion by the bay.
 The worst that could happen would be Scott and me being outed to the entire team and parents.
 Scott would be a second time sex offender.

 I called Scott the day after, but Stu hadn’t returned yet, a positive sign, unless the police were questioning him.
 Monday morning workout arrived and no one seemed perturbed.
 Stu and Mike were chatting away.
 I was pleased to see Mike shut him up when he kept going on.
 Mike seemed happy in his quiet way, while Stu was just his usual chatterbox.
 Later Mike came up to me and asked if we could talk.
 Here it comes.
-But he just wanted to say that he felt more mature now that there was someone he knew really liked him, and wouldn’t stop being friends just because he was lonely and needed the friendship.
+But he just wanted to say that he felt more mature now that there was someone he knew really liked him.
+Who wouldn’t stop being friends just because he was lonely and needed the friendship.
 Some accommodation must have been made, to the satisfaction of both parties.
 Scott and I badly wanted to quiz Stu, but we left it alone to work its way out.
 Scott said Stu still sneaked into bed with him almost every night.
 I remained jealous.

 The weeks of fall flew by.
 I concentrated on my swimming.
 My dad asked how I planned on paying my swim dues, and his accusation that I was incurring an unpayable debt was deflated when I told him I had used my savings to pay.
 I secretly gloated at his discomfort.
 Robby came by on nights when I had the light on.
 One Saturday night, he was acting strangely, confessing on Monday that he had been ‘on acid.’
 He had seemed strange, but not the hallucinogenic spaciness depicted in movies.
 He always acted strange anyway, with his Peter Pan act.
 I was just glad he hadn’t wanted me to do it.
 For his part, he was peeved at me for not taking him to Sorrento’s again.
 I told him I just didn’t have the money.
-He was bugged that I refused to smoke pot with him.
+He was bugged that I also refused to smoke pot with him.
 Once he jumped me and tried to force me.
 It was harder than I expected to shrug him off of me.
 He claimed it was all the bike riding he did, making him wiry.
 I finally gave in on the weekend and spent the whole day watching cartoons and staying high.
-Most of the gang came by, and eventually we went to Michael’s house, where both he and Robby played drums to Zeppelin records.
+Most of the gang came by.
+Eventually we went to Michael’s house, where both he and Robby played drums to Zeppelin records.
 They really cranked up the volume, so their drumming didn’t overwhelm the recorded sound.
 I was totally wasted by night, from the music and the drugs.
-I was somehow convinced to blow more money on pizza, and we all ended up at Sorrento’s.
+I was somehow convinced to blow more money on pizza.
+We all ended up at Sorrento’s.
 It was a whole month’s team dues, but the pizza was great.
 I spent the whole next day with Scott, Stu and Mike on our bikes.
 Scott noticed how subdued I was, but I refused to admit it was caused by beer and pot.
 Stu looked really concerned and convinced Mike and me to stay for dinner.
 Even Mrs. Watt worried about how quiet I was.
 By the time I got home, I was so sick of everyone’s concern, that I went straight to Robby’s and spent the evening getting high again.
-I woke up on Monday morning, having slept through the alarm and missing morning workout.
+I woke up on Monday morning, having slept through the alarm, missing morning workout.
 Knowing that I’d get it from Coach, I promised myself there’d be no more pot.
-I kept my vow for the rest of the week, but Coach was definitely keeping an eye on me.
+I kept my vow for the rest of the week.
+Coach was definitely keeping an eye on me.
 I swam well and thought I had everything on track.
 On Friday, Scott got permission to spend the night.
 We took Lydia to the University, hanging out in the student lounge and thinking we were college students.
 Scott asked me to let him ride Lydia home, so they could be alone for a while.
 I played along, trusting he wouldn’t get into trouble.
 All evening I had been thinking how great it was our little gang was together again.
 I also was worked up about sleeping with Scott.
 It felt good to be horny.
 We left the University at ten.
 I sat up doing homework (on a Friday night!) until twelve.
 I knew he needed this time with Lydia but was getting edgy that he hadn’t shown up.
 I put out the lights, noticing there were still lights at Robby’s.
 I wasn’t going to be tempted.
 I lay in the dark, waiting for Scott.
 My horniness was gone, replaced by worry.
 It was three before I finally fell into a fitful sleep.
 I woke up with Scott sneaking in after dawn.
 He grinned sheepishly.
 I wanted to give him a parental lecture, but just kept quiet.
 He slid into bed, rolled away from me and went right to sleep.
 I couldn’t get back to sleep, and eventually got up.
 I rode to the Watt’s and got Stu to ride bikes.
-We picked up Mike and Dusty, ending up at Dusty’s Uncle Tom’s place, where we could use the diving platform and trampoline.
+We picked up Mike and Dusty, ending up at Dusty’s Uncle Tom’s pond, where we could use the diving platform and trampoline.
 Stu jumped up on the trampoline and started his spazzed-out routine.

 “Get off if you can’t do it right,” Dusty ordered him.